dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_generate_values-->

-Online web apps and other clients that wants to generate a value that will be used right away can use the simple generate endpoint.
+Online web apps and other clients that want to generate a value that will be used right away can use the simple generate endpoint.
 This endpoint will generate a value that is guaranteed to be unique at the time of generation.
 The value is also guaranteed not to be reserved.
 As